FloatingArrayDesign/MoorDyn/docs/usage.rst

  - Internal damping: Curvature - EI/Curvature (N-m^2)
  - Bent stiffness: Stretching rate - Damping coefficient/Stretching rate (N-s^2/s)

+..
+TODO: continue working on non-linear input file defintion

 Rod Types
 ^^^^^^^^^

-This section (required if there are any rod objects) describes the list of rod property sets that will be used in the simulation
+This section (required if there are any rod objects) describes the list of rod properties that will be used in the simulation

 .. code-block:: none